 Erik's tale might make a fascinating biographical story, peppered with innovations and wild guesses, but fascinating all the same.

-My wife is Cecily and she does most of the work here.
-Greg keeps the wheel chair at high speed when I get out in it.
-Greg is a downs syndrome young man, a valued worker at his Vikings Club and at Vinneys, where he volunteers assistance, a couple of afternoons each week.
+John's wife is Cecily and she does most of the work here.
+Greg keeps the wheel chair at high speed when his father get out in it.
+Greg is a down syndrome young man, a valued helper at Vinneys, where he is a volunteer.

-Daughter Lisa and her husband Michael, Artist-Art Teacher and Network Manager respectively, raise the grandchildren, to great heights of success and stature.
+Daughter Lisa and her husband Michael, Artist-Art Teacher and Network Manager respectively, raise the grandchildren to great heights of success and stature.
 Six feet five inches is the record so far.
-Ciaran, Shahana, Ethan and Annika, keep my life interesting and enjoyable.
+Ciaran, Shahana, Ethan and Annika, keep our lives interesting and enjoyable.